Nick Hobden, head of employment explains the new support schemes announced by the Government

 ‘Pay as you grow’ scheme for Business Interruption Loans and Bounce back loans

-It was also announced that businesses who took out loans (like the Bounce Back Loans (BBLs between £2,000 and £50,000) and Coronavirus Business Interruption Loans of up to £5m (CBILS) to assist them through the pandemic can extend the repayment term from the original six years for a further four years.
+It was also announced that businesses who took out loans to assist them through the pandemic under the BILS or BBLS as described above, can extend the repayment term from the original six years for a further four years.
 Extending the repayment term up to 10 years will allow the monthly repayments to almost be halved, easing the burden on businesses struggling financially.

 The deadline for applying for one of these loans has also been extended until the end of November, with a new loan scheme to replace these due to be announced in January.